videxrealone/LowPassButterworthChebyshev/README.md

 The code isn't the best but could be improved.

-Check the python file withing this repo to try out the script.
+Check the python file within this repo to try out the script.

-** PS : Python 3.10 must be running. **
+**PS : Python 3.10 must be running.**